cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ![](static/documentation/images/image085.jpg)

 Click ``N`` for entering drawing mode.
 There is two ways to draw a polyline — you either create points by clicking or by dragging mouse on the screen, holding ``Shift``.
 When ``Shift`` isn't pressed, you can zoom in/out (on mouse wheel scroll) and move (on mouse wheel press and mouse move), you can delete previous point by clicking right mouse button.
 Click ``N`` again for completing the shape.
-You can delete points by doublec-licking them.
+You can delete points by double-clicking them.
 Double-click with pressed ``Shift`` will open a polyline editor.
 In it you can create new points (by clicking or dragging) or delete part of a polyline by closing the red line on other point.
 Press ``Esc`` to cancel editing.
 Also you can set fixed number of points in the field "Poly Shape Size", then drawing will be stopped automatically.
 You can adjust polyline after it was drawn.

 ![](static/documentation/images/image039.jpg)